Quick overview:

 - Decision on the allocation of the description number: This is obtained by applying for the allocation of a descriptive number to the competent municipal authority.

-- Completed notification of change of land data concerning the building: this is a form that can be downloaded from the website of the State Administration of Surveying and Cadastre.
+- Completed notification of a change in the land data relating to the building: this is a form that can be downloaded from the website of the State Administration of Surveying and Cadastre.

 Previously, it was necessary to have the new building approved and the certificate of approval attached to the application for entry into the Land Registry.
 However, this is no longer the case as of 2018 and you can therefore start living in your newly built house straight away.